ahmadyasin06/Gym-Website/README.md

 # Gym-Website
-The Web-Based Gym Management System is a modern and user-friendly platform developed for Kensington Gym to improve the management of gym operations and enhance customer engagement.
-The system provides an attractive and responsive website where visitors can explore gym facilities, membership plans, trainers, transformation stories, schedules, and fitness-related content.
-It also includes an administrative dashboard that allows authorized staff to manage memberships, trainers, blogs, galleries, testimonials, class schedules, inquiries, and website content efficiently.
+The Web-Based Gym Management System is a modern and user-friendly platform developed for Kensington Gym to improve gym operations and enhance customer engagement.
+The system provides a responsive website where visitors can explore gym facilities, membership plans, trainers, schedules, and fitness-related content.

+It also includes a BMI Calculator for users to check their fitness status, an online registration and inquiry system that stores submitted forms directly in the database, and an email verification feature that automatically sends confirmation emails after form submission.
+Additionally, an administrative dashboard enables staff to efficiently manage memberships, trainers, schedules, inquiries, and website content.